bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_2_wicked_liberty_notes.md

 		- the whole country might assemble to agree on the compensation due to "stay vengeance"

 - things to note (that i didn't mention above)
-	- some people were clearly wealth
+	- some people were clearly wealthy
 		- Wendat society not "economically egalitarian"; but this was wealth like wampum and other "political" treasures, rather than economic resources, like land, which was owned by families and collectives
 		- Wendat men hoarded these in order to be able to give them away